careecodes/Cracking-The-Interview-Sample-Solutions/ordinals/readme.md

 # Numbers to Ordinals

-## Challenge
+## Background
 An ordinal is an indicator of position in a list.
 Example, 1st, 2nd, 3rd, etc.

+In English, the final digit will determine which form the ordinal will take:

+* Ends with 1 = 'st'
+* Ends with 2 = 'nd'
+* Ends with 3 = 'rd'
+* Ends with another number = 'th'

+But, numbers that end in 11, 12, and 13 are a special case.
+These all use the 'th' ordinal form.

+## Challenge

-Given a positive integer, return a string containing that number as an ordinal.
+Given a positive integer, return a string representing the ordinal form of that number.

 Examples:
 * 1 => 1st